 Sources of Library funding, including information about the fiduciary responsibilities of library boards

 A Trustee’s orientation package will be distributed to each new Board member at their first Board meeting or shortly thereafter.
-The Library Manager and members of the Board delegated by the Library Manager shall be responsible for the orientation package preparation and distribution.
+The Library Manager and members of the Board delegated by the Board Chair shall be responsible for the orientation package preparation and distribution.

 The Trustee should keep his or her orientation manual for ongoing reference.
 The Library Manager will distribute updates to the manual when required.
 The Trustee should return the manual to the Library Manager when the Trustee leaves the board.
 Trustees are required to keep their manual up to date.